datawire/ambassador-docs/docs/edge-stack/pre-release/topics/install/helm.md

   This will install the necessary deployments, RBAC, Custom Resource Definitions, etc. for $productName$ to route traffic.
 Details on how to configure $productName$ using the Helm chart can be found in the Helm chart [README](https://github.com/emissary-ingress/emissary/tree/$branch$/charts/emissary-ingress).

-6. [Set up Service Catalog](../../../tutorials/getting-started/#2-routing-traffic-from-the-edge) to view all of your service metadata in Ambassador Cloud.

 ## Upgrading an existing $productName$ installation

 **Note: Do not use these instructions** to migrate from $OSSproductName$ to $AESproductName$.
 See [Migrating to $AESproductName$](/docs/emissary/$version/topics/install/helm#migrating-to-the-ambassador-edge-stack) instead.